vivekisadev/Vivek-Blog/content/posts/FramerMotion.md

 tags: ["Tech","JS","Blog","Animations","React"]
 ---

-# Framer Motion - A godlike webstie containing animated elements with their source code and implementation
+# Framer Motion - A godlike webstie for web-developers

 Framer Motion is a powerful animation library for React that allows developers to create smooth and interactive animations with a simple and declarative syntax.
 It provides a high-level API that simplifies adding animations and gestures while keeping the code minimal and readable.